ryvin/JumPing-PeNGuin-JPG-to-PNG-converter/README.md

    python build_exe.py
    ```

-2. An executable named `JPGtoPNGConverter.exe` will be created in the `dist` folder.
+2. A single executable named `JPGtoPNGConverter.exe` will be created in the `dist` folder.
+This executable supports both GUI and CLI modes.

-3. To use the GUI version:
+3. To use the GUI mode:
    - Double-click `JPGtoPNGConverter.exe`, or
    - Run `JPGtoPNGConverter.exe` from the command line without arguments

-4. To use the CLI version:
+4. To use the CLI mode:
    ```
    JPGtoPNGConverter.exe /path/to/source /path/to/destination
    ```